nest/nestml/doc/installation.rst

 Installing the latest release from PyPI
 ---------------------------------------

+..
+Attention:: As NESTML is currently getting close to its version 4.0 release, we recommend using the development version (see below under :ref:`Installing the latest development version from GitHub`).

 The easiest way to install NESTML is to use the `Python Package Index (PyPI) <https://pypi.org>`_.
 This requires the Python package management system ``pip`` to be installed.
 In Ubuntu, Mint and Debian Linux you can install ``pip`` as follows:

 .. code-block:: bash